Luzefiru/wuwatracker/.github/README.md

 ### Update Assets & Information

 This repository acts as our "shared public folder" which you can edit to make changes reflect on the website.
-If you feel like any data is inaccurate, please make a PR and we'll merge it as soon as we can.
+If you feel like any data is inaccurate, please [fork the repository](https://github.com/Luzefiru/wuwatracker/fork) and create a [pull request](https://github.com/Luzefiru/wuwatracker/compare) once you're done.
+We'll merge it as soon as we can.

-#### Beta Tester Program
+### Beta Tester Program

 If you're interested in testing new features or having access to the beta server, head over to our [Discord Server](https://discord.gg/mADnEXwZGT) and read the pinned messages in the `#staff-application` text channel.